Vitamin B3 (Niacin)

 Role in the Body

 Vitamin B3 (niacin) encompasses nicotinic acid and nicotinamide, both precursors to NAD+ and NADP+.
-These coenzymes participate in 400+ enzymatic reactions for energy metabolism (glycolysis, TCA cycle, oxidative phosphorylation).
-NAD+ also serves as substrate for PARPs (DNA repair) and sirtuins (stress response/longevity signaling).
-The body synthesizes niacin from tryptophan (60 mg tryptophan = ~1 mg NE).
-No PubMed studies were available in the research data.
+These coenzymes participate in over 400 enzymatic reactions central to energy metabolism (glycolysis, TCA cycle, oxidative phosphorylation), DNA synthesis and repair, and genomic/non-genomic methylation.
+NAD+ also serves as a substrate for PARPs (DNA repair) and sirtuins (stress response and longevity signaling).
+Beyond metabolism, niacin engages the hydroxycarboxylic acid receptor 2 (Hcar2), mediating immune regulation, phagocytosis, and cholesterol efflux.
+The body can synthesize niacin from tryptophan at approximately 60:1 ratio.
+B vitamins including niacin perform closely inter-related roles in cellular functioning and are particularly important for brain function, including neurochemical synthesis and signaling.

 - Precursor to NAD+ and NADP+ coenzymes